thomaspreece/OwnRecipes/docs/Setting_up_env_file.md

 ## Configuing your Environment

-This file will provide some context on the env file.
+This file will provide some context on the env settings.

 ## Database config